studio8502/Dominus/readme.txt

 Installation:

-	1. Place the file "dominus.cpi" in a directory which is accessible when your autoexec.bat/fdauto.bat file is executed; for example, you could place it in c:\dos\dominus.cpi.
+	1. Place the file "domXXX.cpi" (where XXX is your codepage of choice) in a directory which is accessible when your autoexec.bat/fdauto.bat file is executed; for example, you could place it in c:\dos\dominus.cpi.

-	2. Modify your config.sys/fdconfig.sys file, placing lines similar to the following somewhere in it:
+	2. Modify your config.sys/fdconfig.sys file, placing a line similar to the following somewhere in it to load display.sys with the hardware codepage of 437:

-			COUNTRY=001,437; C:\DOS\COUNTRY.SYS
-	   		DEVICE=C:\DOS\DISPLAY.SYS CON=(EGA,437,2)
+	   		device=c:\dos\display.sys CON=(EGA,437,2)

-		2.1.
-The above line should replace "437" with your codepage of choice, from among those supported by Dominus.

 	3. Modify your autoexec.bat/fdauto.bat file, placing a pair of lines similar to the following somewhere in it:

-	   		MODE CON CODEPAGE PREPARE=((437) C:\DOS\DOMINUS.CPI)
-			CHCP 437
-			MODE CON CODEPAGE SELECT=437
+			mode con codepage prepare=((XXX) c:\dos\domXXX.cpi)
+			chcp XXX
+			mode con codepage select=XXX

 		3.1.
-Again, replace "437" with your preferred codepage, as in config.sys/fdconfig.sys.
+Replace "XXX" above with your codepage.

 	4. Reboot.
 You should now be using Dominus as your system font, in 16-pixel size, for 25 lines.
-You may use your utility of choice (I use TMODE) to set another line count from among those supported by Dominus (at the time of this writing, only 14px (28 lines) is supported beyond the default 25 lines).
+You may use your utility of choice (I use TM.COM) to set another line count from among those supported by Dominus.

 Notice: